 Basically, this is the listing segment for the elite group of companies that meet the listing standard.
 This listing segment gives a company access to a global pool of investors.
 It also features companies that strictly adhere to international best practices on corporate governance.

 Companies to be on the Premium Board are to satisfy any Listing Standards of the Exchange Main Board.
 They are also to comply with the following:

 - The company minimum market capitalization must be NGN200 billion on the date

-- It must be evaluated under the Exchange Corporate Governance Rating System (CGRS) and get a minimum rating score of 70%
+- Also, it must be evaluated under the Exchange Corporate Governance Rating System (CGRS).
+The company must get a minimum rating score of 70%

 - The company must satisfy one of the following: